Sniperex/COVID-19_VACCINE_STATS/README.md

 # COVID-19_VACCINE_STATS

 This data analysis project focused on examining Covid-19 vaccine data up to December 31, 2023, to extract valuable insights and trends using Microsoft Power BI.
-The objective was to gain a comprehensive understanding of the global vaccination effort against the Covid-19 pandemic and identify key patterns and trends in vaccination rates, distribution, and efficacy.
+The objective was to gain a comprehensive understanding of the global vaccination effort against the Covid-19 pandemic and identify key patterns and trends in vaccination rates and distribution.

 The project involved several key steps: